hashicorp/terraform-plugin-framework/docs/design/plan-modification.md

 Here, `CustomModifier` is a user-defined `AttributePlanModifier`.

-The `AttriburePlanModifier`s in the slice of `PlanModifiers` are executed in order.
+The `AttributePlanModifier`s in the slice of `PlanModifiers` are executed in order.
 Note that unlike the `customdiff.All` and `customdiff.Sequence` composition helpers in SDKv2, there is no choice to be made here between executing all helpers, and stopping at the first that "returns true", since the function could be setting the `resp.RequiresReplace` bool _or_ modifying the plan.

 The fields in the `ModifyAttributePlanRequest` and `ModifyAttributePlanResponse` struct are not the same as those in `ModifyResourcePlanRequest` and `ModifyResourcePlanResponse` from option 1.
 In particular, it is not possible to change the planned value of _other_ attributes inside an attribute's `PlanModifier`.
 If it were, it would be possible for two or more attributes to have `PlanModifier`s modifying each other's planned values, with no clear indication of the order in which those operations would be performed.